jibbs1703/King-County-House-Prices/README.md

 ## Summary
 In this study, a house price prediction model was developed for King County, WA.
-Prior to model building, missing values were dealt with, datatype transformation was carried out, categorical features were encoded, outliers were detected and removed from the data.
-Finally, multicollinearity checks were carried out on the data to ensure highly correlated features were not introduced into the model.
+Prior to model building, missing values were dealt with, datatype transformation was carried out, categorical features were encoded, outliers identified and removed from the data.
+Finally, multicollinearity checks ensured highly correlated features did not remain in the model.

 The model performed decently, explaining 77% of the price using 14 features, attaining a high degree of accuracy in predicting house prices.
 It did not violate the statistical assumptions under which it was developed and overall, the model predictions